-How to Save Time and Money Food Shopping
+How to Save Money Food Shopping

 Finding Tactics That Work

 Use these tactics from experts and CR’s Facebook followers to shave dollars off your bill.
 Some not only will save you money but also could lead you to healthier eating.

 1. Find alternative protein sources.
 Prices for dried beans, peas, and lentils have gone up 10.5 percent in the last year, but that’s less than the double-digit rises seen for most animal proteins.
 (Fresh and frozen chicken parts, for instance, are up 19.3 percent.)

 In spite of their price inflation, beans and other legumes remain a good nutrition bet, says Amy Keating, RD, a registered dietitian who oversees Consumer Reports’ food testing.
 “They are linked to many health benefits, are inexpensive, and are a great alternative source of protein,” she says.
 Check out CR’s ideas for other tasty meatless options.